What are the aims of this leaflet?

-Pain is usually the first and most predominant symptom of shingles.
-However, it is important to note that not all people with shingles will experience pain; for example, many young people will not experience any pain, but rather just an itching or mild burning sensation of the affected area.
+Before the blisters appear, the first obvious symptom is pain in the area where the virus is reactivating.
+However, it is important to note that not all people affected by shingles will experience pain.
+For example, many young people will only experience an itching or mild burning sensation in the affected area.

-For those who do experience pain, this pain is usually localised and can range from mild to severe; a constant dull, tingling, aching or burning pain/sensation may be experienced.
-The rash usually appears a day or two after these symptoms, and a fever and/or a headache may develop.
+For those who do experience pain, it is usually in one small area.
+The pain can range from mild to severe and could be a constant dull, tingling, aching or burning pain/sensation.
+The rash usually appears a day or two after the onset of pain, and a fever and/or a headache may develop.

 What does shingles look like?

-The first sign is the appearance of groups of red spots on a pink-red background, which quickly turn into small fluid-filled blisters.
-Some of the blisters burst, others fill up with blood or pus.
-The area then slowly dries out, and crusts and scabs form.
-The scabs will drop off over the next 2-3 weeks.
+Shingles appears as a group of red spots on a pink-red background which quickly turn into small fluid-filled blisters.
+Some of the blisters burst, others fill with blood or pus.
+The area then slowly dries, crusts and scabs form.
+The scabs will fall off over the next two to three weeks.

 How is shingles diagnosed?

-If there is doubt about the diagnosis, scrapings may be taken from a blister, by your doctor or dermatologist, and examined under a microscope or a viral swab test will be taken.
+If there is doubt about the diagnosis, scrapings may be taken from a blister by the doctor to then be examined under a microscope, or a viral swab test can be taken.

 Can shingles be cured?

 Shingles usually resolves on its own within a few weeks.
-Oral antiviral treatment can make the rash of shingles clear sooner and can reduce its unpleasant effects.
+Oral antiviral treatment may help clear the rash sooner and can reduce its unpleasant effects.

-- Shingles of the area served by the nerve that carries sensation from the front of the eye can lead to inflammation and ulceration of the eye structures, and later to scarring, glaucoma and/or blindness.
+- Shingles affecting the face (forehead and nose) may spread to the eye leading to inflammation and ulceration in the eye, and later to scarring, which if untreated could lead to vision problems or blindness.
 Blisters coming up on the side of the nose will alert your doctor to this risk, and you should also get urgent advice from an eye specialist (ophthalmologist).

-- Muscles supplied by the nerves taking part in the shingles occasionally become weak, for example, temporary facial paralysis of the affected side.
+- Muscles in the area affected by shingles occasionally become weak and there may be temporary facial paralysis on the shingles-affected side of the face.

 How can shingles be treated?

 - To make it less painful.
-Rest and taking pain-killers may help, i.e. non-steroidal, anti-inflammatories, applying a cool compress.
+Rest and taking painkillers may help, i.e. non-steroidal, anti-inflammatories and applying a cool compress.

 Self help (What can I do?)

-- High risk people such as newborn babies, elderly people, people with reduced immunity, and those who have not previously had chickenpox (especially pregnant women) should avoid contact with shingles until the blisters crust over.
+- High risk people such as newborn babies, elderly people, people with reduced immunity, and those who have not previously had chickenpox (especially pregnant women) should avoid skin contact with another person’s shingles until the blisters crust over.

-- See your doctor as early as possible if you think you have shingles, particularly of the face, as antiviral treatment works best if taken early in an attack.
+- See your doctor as early as possible if you think you have shingles, particularly of the face, as antiviral treatment works best if taken early.

-- You may need to take time off work initially; however, you can return to work once the rash has dried out and crusted over.
+- You may need to take time off work initially; however, you can return to work once the blisters have dried and crusted over.

-- Rest if not working; if you have a temperature, you may need bed rest for a few days.
+- Rest if not working.
+If you have a fever, you may need bed rest for a few days.